rockstor/rockstor-installer/README.md

 Please see the [overview](https://osinside.github.io/kiwi/overview.html) section of the kiwi-ng docs for the canonical [System Requirements](https://osinside.github.io/kiwi/overview.html#system-requirements): e.g. 15 GB free space, Python 3.5+ etc.

-Given our image target OS is exclusively openSUSE, a Leap 15.1 or 15.2 install is recommended as the host operating system.
+Given our image target OS is exclusively 'Built on openSUSE', a vanilla openSUSE Leap 15.2 install is recommended as the kiwi-ng host operating system.

 ### rockstor-installer local copy